 We started making the first dress in this collection a year ago.
-We tried, changed, stitched and re-stitched, tired ourselves out, but finally created an ideal imitation of a bustle (a characteristic silhouette with quite a prominent back of the skirt), which made the dress casually puffy and the posture noticeable.
+We tried, changed, stitched, and re-stitched, tired ourselves out, but finally created an ideal imitation of a bustle (a characteristic silhouette with quite a prominent back of the skirt), which made the dress casually puffy and the posture noticeable.
 Thus we went deep into the history of dresses of the Romantic era of the 18th century, and the collection became the most magnificent in the history of the brand, combining the luxury of a ball dress and the minimalism of our traditional cut.

 The fabric of each dress was dyed specifically to find the right shade and create a subtle halftone game even with the same textures.
-The layering of shades and textures in the bodices and skirts is done smoothly and gently, but not pretentiously – it is subtle, plain and imperceptible at first sight.
+The layering of shades and textures in the bodices and skirts is done smoothly and gently, but not pretentiously – it is subtle, plain, and imperceptible at first sight.

 There are twelve dresses in the collection, some of which are re-made iconic models of our early collections.

 We continued to follow the theme of a double-layer dress, which is very close to our style.
 Even in the Middle Ages, it was customary to put on a petticoat as underwear under the main dress.
-This is a very feminine and intimate idea, when you are the only one to know what is hidden underneath from unwanted looks.
+This is a very feminine and intimate idea when you are the only one to know what is hidden underneath from unwanted looks.
 Panmure is a dress with its own mood and mystery.
-The lower shirt is made of flower lace with geometric motifs, which is especially difficult to put into a perfect pattern.
-The front of the shirt has 80 buttons, hand-laced with cloth and sewn by hand.
-The upper dress is visually plain, but rich in numerous details, i.e., the wide flapping wings of the sleeves flowing into a reasonably shapeless bodice, a delicately accentuated waist, an open bloused back and a crew neck gently and mysteriously revealing the collarbones.
+The lower shirt is made of floral lace with geometric motifs, which is especially difficult to put into a perfect pattern.
+The front of the shirt has 80 buttons, hand-laced with a cloth and sewn by hand.
+The upper dress is visually plain but rich in numerous details, i.e., the wide flapping wings of the sleeves flowing into a reasonably shapeless bodice, a delicately accentuated waist, an open bloused back, and a crew neck gently and mysteriously revealing the collarbones.
 The design of this laconic dress is completed by the brass belt made from a single piece of metal in full accordance with our sketches.

 Cosse is a picture dress with the bodice used as a canvas.
-The most complex dress in terms of decor selected and collected manually for many months by trial, error and endless changes.
+The most complex dress in terms of decor selected and collected manually for many months by trial, error, and endless changes.